pairswiththymine/google-tasks-redesign/process/case study.md

 [link](https://s.codepen.io/Alexa42/debug/zVvEZK/VJrxxVBeqDyr)

 There are several things of note here, firstly I am using Product Sans as the font instead of Google Sans, next there is no actual data going in here, it is just static html with styles.
+So the problem of the jaring transition between the non-detailed and detailed view still exists.
+However this represents what I had in my head when designing the wireframe.

+---

+## Final prototype

+I could just leave it here, this helped my design skills quite a bit and I am very happy with the result.
+However I would like to make this into a fully functional applicaiton.
+So because I have no self control and this sounds fun I am going to do that.

+### Tech stack

+Typically I would use react for this kind of thing because it is simple, easy, and I already know it.
+However because I am doing this as though I am a Google engineer I will instead be using [polymer](https://www.polymer-project.org/).
+A technology I have never used before and only know by name and that
+Google uses it.